admiralnelson/modded_modded_1257ad/README.md

 special thanks:
 - NaikJoy - for arabian scenes.
+- Anon - for recoloured UI.
+- Anon - for modded 1275AD
+- Anon - for mount&blade java decompiler

 #### New version of this mod might break previous version of the save game
 #### Not compatible with modded 1257AD or modded modded 1257AD save game